best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Another developer, or even "future you", would be unable to correctly understand what you intended these variable names to represent.

-Using single letters to name variables is suitable when they are representing well-known mathematical entities (e.g. $y = mx + c$), but should otherwise be avoided.
+Using single letters to name variables is suitable when they are representing well-known mathematical entities (e.g. $y = mx + c$), but you should avoid them in other situations.

 ```{figure} ./_static/dirty_code_gandalf.png